Mount Howitt

 Mount Howitt, also known as Toot-buck-nulluck in the Gunai language, is a mountain in Victoria, Australia, named for Alfred William Howitt.
 Located in the Wonangatta Moroka Unit of the Alpine National Park approximately 170 km north-east of Melbourne.

 The mountain is a popular bushwalking destination due to its views and relatively easy access in summer via several trails, including the Australian Alps Walking Track.
 The closest point to a road is via MacAlister Springs and the Howitt Plains, a distance of about seven kilometres.
 There is also a longer and more difficult hike up the West Spur.
 It climbs from the Howqua River, which is generally accessed via Mount Stirling.
-In winter road closures restrict access to trailheads no closer than 15 km away making the area popular with remoteness-seeking back country and cross country skiers.
+In winter, road closures restrict access to trailheads no closer than 15 km away, making the area popular with remoteness-seeking back country and cross country skiers.

 Vegetation

-The mountain is surrounded by deep valleys, where riparian forests of Manna Gum dominate.
-At higher altitudes, Mountain Gum - Snow Gum forests begin to dominate and they grow on sheltered sites between 1,000 and 1,400 metres with a grassy or heathy understorey.
+The mountain is surrounded by deep valleys, where riparian forests of manna gum dominate.
+At higher altitudes, mountain gum and snow gum forests begin to dominate and they grow on sheltered sites between 1,000 and 1,400 metres with a grassy or heathy understorey.
 Above this, the summit itself is above treeline.

 History

 Aboriginal people used the King and Howqua areas as major trade routes across the Great Dividing Range, including Mount Howitt itself.
-They also had several quarries in the area that yielded the hard greenstone which was highly valued for tools and weapons.
+They also had several quarries in the area that yielded the hard greenstone, which was highly valued for tools and weapons.

 European settlement began in the 1840s, when grazing commenced, followed by the discovery of gold in the Howqua Valley in the 1860s.

 Shelters and alpine huts

 The closest shelter to Mount Howitt is the Vallejo Gantner Hut at Macalister Springs.
 Here there is also a reliable water source provided by a spring water pipe which flows throughout the year, even during drought.
 In the summer of 2013/2014 a new toilet was built at Macalister Springs with southern facing views.
-The toilet is a drop toilet with waste being helicoptered out when full.
+The toilet is a long-drop toilet, with waste being helicoptered out when it is full.